Do you love a spicy dip with your challah? Get your jalapeno peppers and let’s get going.

 - Preheat oven to 450F.
 On a baking sheet, combine jalapenos, green pepper, garlic, and olive oil.
 Roast for 25 minutes.
 Let cool for a bit.

-- In a blender fitted with an “S” blade, combine mixture the raw jalapeno and garlic.
+- In a blender fitted with an “S” blade, combine them with the raw jalapeno and garlic.
 Add salt, parsley, and lemon.
 Blend to combine.

 - Add in mayonnaise.
 I use only 4 tablespoons, but you can add a lot more.
 If you’re not a mayonnaise person, you can enjoy this as is (careful it’s spicy!).